samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 An Armor Class (AC) is the target number for an attack roll.
 AC represents how difficult it is to hit a target.

 Your base AC calculation is 10 plus your Dexterity modifier.
-If a rule gives you another base AC calculation, you choose which calculation to use; you can’t use more than one. *See also* "[Attack Roll](#AttackRoll)."
+If a rule gives you another base AC calculation, you choose which calculation to use; you can't use more than one. *See also* "[Attack Roll](#AttackRoll)."

 ---

 ### Armor Training

 Armor training allows you to use armor of a certain category without the following drawbacks.
-If you wear Light, Medium, or Heavy armor and lack training with it, you have Disadvantage on any [D20 Test](#D20Test) that involves Strength or Dexterity, and you can’t cast spells.
-If you use a Shield and lack training with it, you don’t gain its AC bonus. *See also* "[Disadvantage](#Disadvantage)" and chapter 6 ("[Armor](/sources/dnd/phb-2024/equipment#Armor)").
+If you wear Light, Medium, or Heavy armor and lack training with it, you have Disadvantage on any [D20 Test](#D20Test) that involves Strength or Dexterity, and you can't cast spells.
+If you use a Shield and lack training with it, you don't gain its AC bonus. *See also* "[Disadvantage](#Disadvantage)" and chapter 6 ("[Armor](/sources/dnd/phb-2024/equipment#Armor)").

 ---